dinesh1patel/learning-git/README.md

 # learning-git

-Git repo testing of branching and committing
+Git repo testing of branching and committing (amended)